 Or it would, if not for a peculiar adaptation.

-As far as official classifications go, there are no “psychic bugs” on record.
-It’s theorized that none are intelligent enough for the true breadth of mental powers psychics are capable of.
+As far as official classifications go, there’s exactly one Bug/Psychic family on record.
+It’s theorized that most just aren’t intelligent enough for the true breadth of mental powers psychics are capable of.
 And psychics do have a harder time defending themselves against bug pokemon, lending some merit to the idea that their minds are too simple, or just too different, for psychics to interact with the way they normally would.

 Nevertheless, some bug pokemon like butterfree and venomoth seem capable of low intensity bursts of psychic energy to ward off predators, disorienting them long enough for an escape.
 There’s debate in academic circles whether it’s a truly psychic attack, or some low frequency sound or vibration the bugs use that just have similar effects; trainers with psychic and dark minds can’t seem to come to a consensus, which leads Red to think that the answer might be both.
-The bottom line is that butterfree are able to stay near the top of the food chain, despite not actually being a predator to any other pokemon.
+The end result is that butterfree are able to stay near the top of the food chain, despite not actually being a predator to any other pokemon.
 Even spinarak and ariados, with their own mental attacks, can’t keep butterfree in their webs.
-As a result, butterfree populations introduced to new habitats can quickly explode in number.

 Unfortunately, it’s still light out, which means playing the distress sounds of an injured butterfree isn’t likely to bring any noctowl or hoothoot to him.
 But if there’s one pokemon that will catch the attention of any nearby predators, it’s caterpie.